dappsnation/akita-ng-fire/doc/cookbook/subcollection.md

 # Subcollection

-In this receipe you'll see how to work with subcollection.
+In this recipe you'll see how to work with subcollection.

-In the next examples the subcollection will looks like this : `movies/:movieId/stakeholders`
+In the next examples the subcollection will look like this: `movies/:movieId/stakeholders`

 ## With Active EntityStore